 If you’re looking to move debt and spend interest free, then this type of card could be a sensible option as it serves as an all-rounder.

 We’ll also keep an eye on your credit file and let you know about any activity that could be suspicious, so you can act on it quickly to help protect your score.
-If you’re after a balance transfer and purchase card with a competitive 0% interest period but your credit score isn’t good, we’ll provide you with the actions you could take to get it to a place where you’re likely to get the best deal on the market.
+If you’re after a balance transfer and purchase card with a competitive 0% interest period but your credit score isn’t good, we’ll give you some pointers on things you could do to help get it to a place where you’re likely to get the best deal on the market.

 What are the main advantages of a balance transfer and purchase card?